imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-VirtualNetworkGateway-RRAS.md

 <img src="./x_Images/DeploymentUsername.png" width="300"/>

 Parameters that support changes
+- AZHB1Region.
+Location for AZHB1 Resources.
 - ONPREMRG.
 Resource Group for ONPrem Resources.
-- AZURERegion.
-Location for AZURE Resources.
-- AZURERG.
-Resource Group for AZURE Resources.
+- AZHB1RG.
+Resource Group for AZHB1 Resources.
 - TimeZone.
 Select an appropriate Time Zone.
 - AutoShutdownEnabled.
 Yes = AutoShutdown Enabled, No = AutoShutdown Disabled.
 - AutoShutdownTime.
 24-Hour Clock Time for Auto-Shutdown (Example: 1900 = 7PM)
 - AutoShutdownEmail.
 Auto-Shutdown notification Email (Example:  user@domain.com)
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - Azure UserObject ID.
-Object ID for the Azure Using running the deployment
+Object ID for the AZHB1 Using running the deployment
 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - ONPREMNamingConvention.
 Enter a name that will be used as a naming prefix for (On-Prem Servers, VNets, etc) you are using.
-- AZURENamingConvention.
-Enter a name that will be used as a naming prefix for (AZURE Servers, VNets, etc) you are using.
+- AZHB1NamingConvention.
+Enter a name that will be used as a naming prefix for (AZHB1 Servers, VNets, etc) you are using.
 - ONPREMVNetID.
 Enter first 2 octets of your desired Address Space for OnPrem Virtual Network(Example:  192.168)
-- AZUREVNetID.
-Enter first 2 octets of your desired Address Space for AZURE Virtual Network(Example:  172.16)
+- AZHB1VNetID.
+Enter first 2 octets of your desired Address Space for AZHB1 Virtual Network(Example:  172.16)
 - NVAOSVersion.
 Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) Network Virtual Apliance 1 OS Sku
 - ONPREMVMOSVersion.
 Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) Hub VM 1 OS Sku
-- AZUREVMOSVersion.
-Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) AZURE VM 1 OS Sku
+- AZHB1VMOSVersion.
+Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) AZHB1 VM 1 OS Sku
 - NVAVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - ONPREMVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
-- AZUREVMSize.
+- AZHB1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.